Article • 27 min read

 They’re angry, and they want to be heard.
 If you’re their first interaction, give them the floor and actively listen to what they have to say.
 It’s your customer’s time to express what they’re feeling and experiencing.
 Take the opportunity to listen and support them through the resolution process.

-If you’re the second or third touchpoint, repeating information or rehashing their experience might escalate the situation even further.
-If you have a conversational customer relationship management (CRM) tool, all of the customer’s interaction history will be in one place, giving you the context to help them resolve their issue—when you have the floor.
+If you’re the second or third touchpoint, repeating information or rehashing their experience might escalate the situation.
+If you have a conversational customer relationship management (CRM) tool, all of the customer’s interaction history will be in one place.
+This gives you the context to help them resolve their issue when you have the floor.

 Practice active listening skills by: